 You’ll spend less time, energy and money cleaning your curtains, walls, windows and mirrors.
 Even your pets will be happier.
 (Secondhand smoke is harmful to pets as well.)

 It may feel awkward to ask people not to smoke in your home.
 No one wants to make his or her guests uncomfortable.
-Tell them that for the sake of your family’s health, you simply don’t allow smoking in your home.
-Make sure your child’s school and day care programs are smoke-free.
+Tell guests that for the sake of your family’s health, you simply don’t allow smoking in your home.
+Make sure your child’s school and day care programs are smoke-free as well.
 And insist that babysitters do not smoke around your children.

-Sources: U.S. Centers for Disease Control and Prevention, Surgeon General’s Reports, and American Lung Association.
+Sources: U.S. Centers for Disease Control and Prevention, U.S. Environmental Protection Agency, Surgeon General’s Reports, and American Lung Association.